FairwindsOps/goldilocks/README.md

 ### Container Exclusions

-The `web` and `summary` commands can exclude recommendations for a list of comma separated container names using the `--exclude-containers` argument.
+The `dashboard` and `summary` commands can exclude recommendations for a list of comma separated container names using the `--exclude-containers` argument.
 This option can be useful for hiding recommendations for sidecar containers for things like Linkerd and Istio.

 Containers can be excluded for individual deployments by applying a label to any deployment.
 The label value should be a list of comma separated container names.
 The label value will be combined with any values provided through the `--exclude-containers` argument.